 Trade Marks - Advanced: Law

-Assuming a good working knowledge of Trade Mark Law and practice, this newly extended for 2017 advanced level seminar is designed for both solicitors and trade mark attorneys.
+Assuming a good working knowledge of Trade Mark Law and practice, this advanced level seminar is designed for both solicitors and trade mark attorneys.

 The seminar will consider the more specialist areas of Trade Mark Law which are rarely covered in any depth during other trade mark courses.

 What You Will Learn

 - An update covering both domestic and European trade mark matters

 - The domestic implementation of the Trade Marks Directive 2015 in mid-January 2019.
 What’s changing and are any Directive options excluded by the Trade Mark Regulations 2018?

 - Non-graphical representations - what might be registrable now?

 - The latest position of UK proprietors of EUTMs after any Brexit

 - The still continuing 'fall-out' of IP Translator - the important pending ‘revisit’ to the CJEU